-When an sltInetUrl with urlType attribute "1" base URL appears (at the SLT level), the service_id term is used to indicate the service to which the requested signaling metadata objects apply.
-If the service_id term is not present, then the signaling metadata objects for all services in the section are requested.
+When an SLTInetUrl with urlType attribute "1" base URL appears (at the SLT level), the service_id term is used to indicate the Service to which the requested signaling metadata objects apply.
+When constructing a URL path, the value of service_id shall be represented as a decimal number (with no leading zeros and no decimal point).
+When the service_id term is not present, then the signaling metadata objects for all Services in the section are requested.

 The normal/diff/template term indicates whether the normal form of the metadata object(s), the diff form of the metadata object(s), or the template form of the metadata object(s) is requested.
-If the normal form is desired, the normal term shall be omitted.
+When the normal form is desired, the normal term shall be omitted.

 The current/next term indicates whether the current version of the metadata object(s) or the next version of the metadata object(s) after the current version is requested.
-If the current version is desired, then the current term shall be omitted.
+When the current version is desired, then the current term shall be omitted.

 The fourth term is used to indicate which types of metadata object(s) are desired.
-The supported types are listed in Table 6.17 below, with their descriptions.
+The supported types are listed in Table 6.17, with their descriptions.